 Registered Retirement Savings Plan (RRSP)

-Potential scenarios for RRSP account beneficiary’s following death include:
+Possible scenarios for RRSP account beneficiary’s following death are:

 A. You have designated a qualified beneficiary in your RRSP application.
 Qualified beneficiaries include: